mile-adders/wheel-me-up/README.md

 ```

 npm init -y
-npm i [all Prerequisites needed]
+npm i [all prerequisites needed]
 ```

 ---------------------------
 ## App Usage
- At this stage Wheel me Up is a Pure Backend Full Stack Web Application, so to use the app functionality Swagger inspector will be used, as per the (requirements.md)[requirements.md] document, the Application's Scope is to create an application that allows a user to sign up as a car renter, or a car renter. the app is built on the GET, POST, PUT, and DELETE methods. these methods are access controlled, the car company can get, put, update, and delete. and the renter can only read, and delete. each type of users have a separate schema. both schemas are connected by virtual. a complete list of API hits is provided in details.
+At this stage, Wheel me Up is a pure API, so to use it's functionality, you can use a tool like Swagger inspector, as per the (requirements.md)[requirements.md] document.
+The application's scope is to create an application that allows a user to sign up as a car renter, or a car owner.
+The app is built based on GET, POST, PUT, and DELETE REST methods.
+These methods are access controlled, where the car company can get, put, update, and delete information.
+The renter can only create and read.
+Each type of users can have a separate schema.
+Both schemas are connected by virtual join.
+A list of API routes is provided in the details.

- - POST request to /signup route in this case the user is an admin with full CRUD Capabilities,
+ - POST request to /signup - in this case the user is an admin with full CRUD capabilities

 expected response status 200